skip navigation

 On the other hand,

-Also see Linking Adverbs Comparisons
+Also see Connective Adverbs and Comparisons.

-OPINION, BELIEF CONCESSION
+OPINION / BELIEF CONCESSION

 He's vegetarian,